-Join Jan Kabili for an in-depth discussion in this video Overview of the Expert Edit workspace, part of Up and Running with Photoshop Elements 12.
+Join Jan Kabili for an in-depth discussion in this video Overview of the Expert Edit workspace, part of Learning Photoshop Elements 12.

 The Expert Edit Workspace in Elements Editor…offers the most features for editing your photos.…I think it's unfortunate that this is called the Expert Edit Workspace…because you really don't have to be an expert to work here.…In this chapter I'll introduce you to the major features in the…Expert Edit Workspace so that you can get started editing your photos here.…You can open photos into the Expert Edit Workspace, as we did…for the Quick Edit Workspace, either by selecting them in the Organizer and…then clicking the Editor button, and then clicking the…Expert tab here at the top of the editor.…